hamstar/Wikimate/USAGE.md

 $wikiCode = $page->getText(true);
 ```

-You can get sections from the page as well, via the section index, or the section heading name
+You can get sections from the page as well, via the section index, or the section heading name:

 ```php
 // get the part between the title and the first section